mediocregopher/blog.mediocregopher.com/_posts/2020-11-16-component-oriented-programming.md

 [A previous post in this
 blog](2019-08-02-program-structure-and-composability.html) focused on a framework developed to make designing component-based programs easier.
-In retrospect pattern/framework proposed was over-engineered; this post attempts to present the same ideas but in a more distilled form, as a simple programming pattern and without the unnecessary framework.
+In retrospect, the pattern/framework proposed was over-engineered.
+This post attempts to present the same ideas in a more distilled form, as a simple programming pattern and without the unnecessary framework.

-Nothing in this post will be revelatory; it's surely all been said before.
-But hopefully the form it takes here will be useful to someone, as it would have been useful to myself when I first learned to program.

-## Axioms

-For the sake of brevity let's assume the following: within the context of single-process (_not_ the same as single-threaded), non-graphical programs the following may be said:

-1. A program may be thought of as a black-box with certain input and output methods.
-It is the programmer's task to construct a program such that specific inputs yield specific desired outputs.

-2. A program is not complete without sufficient testing to prove it's complete.

-3. Global state and global impure functions makes testing more difficult.
-This can include singletons and system calls.

-Any of these may be argued, but that will be left for other posts.
-Any of these may be said of other types of programs as well, but that can also be left for other posts.

 ## Components

+Many languages, libraries, and patterns make use of a concept called "component", but in each case the meaning of "component" might be slightly different.
+Therefore to begin talking about components we must first describe specifically what is meant by "component" in this post.

-Properties of components include:
+For the purposes of this post, properties of components include:

+&nbsp;1... **Abstract**: A component is an interface consisting of one or more methods.
+Being an interface, a component may have one or more implementations, but generally will have a primary implementation, which is used during a program's runtime, and secondary "mock" implementations, which are only used when testing other components.

+&nbsp;&nbsp;&nbsp;1a...
+A function might be considered a single-method component if the language supports first-class functions.

-1. *Creatable*: An instance of a component, given some defined set of parameters, can be created independently of any other instance of that or any other component.
+&nbsp;2... **Creatable**: An instance of a component, given some defined set of parameters, can be created independently of any other instance of that or any other component.

-2. *Composable*: A component may be used as a parameter of another component's instantiation.
+&nbsp;3... **Composable**: A component may be used as a parameter of another component's instantiation.
 This would make it a child component of the one being instantiated (i.e. the parent).

-3. *Abstract*: A component is an interface consisting of one or more methods.
-   Being an interface, a component may have one or more implementations, but generally will have a primary implementation, which is used during a program's runtime, and secondary "mock" implementations, which are only used when testing other components.

-4. *Isolated*: A component may not use mutable global variables (i.e. singletons) or impure global functions (e.g. system calls).
+&nbsp;4... **Isolated**: A component may not use mutable global variables (i.e. singletons) or impure global functions (e.g. system calls).
 It may only use constants and variables/components given to it during instantiation.

-5. *Ephemeral*: A component may have a specific method used to clean up all resources that it's holding (e.g. network connections, file handles, language-specific lightweight threads, etc).
+&nbsp;5... **Ephemeral**: A component may have a specific method used to clean up all resources that it's holding (e.g. network connections, file handles, language-specific lightweight threads, etc).

-   5a.
+&nbsp;&nbsp;&nbsp;5a...
 This cleanup method should _not_ clean up any child components given as instantiation parameters.

-   5b.
+&nbsp;&nbsp;&nbsp;5b...
 This cleanup method should not return until the component's cleanup is complete.

 Components are composed together to create programs.
 This is done by passing components as parameters to other components during instantiation.
 The `main`